Jesse-Blockchain121/Jesse-Blockchain121/README.md

-**Principal Blockchain Recruitment Consultant** @ Blockchain 121

 Hey there! 👋

-I am always looking to connect with interesting people across Web 3, whether you are looking for your next big opportunity, or need help finding the right candidates 👯
+I am a blockchain recruitment consultant at Blockchain 121 - always looking to connect with interesting people across Web 3, whether you are looking for your next big opportunity, or need help finding the right candidates 👯

 💬 Ask me about the most exciting projects I am working with